Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Introduction

 \section{Introduction}

-Present plasma-facing component (PFCs) materials cannot withstand continous heat fluxes above 10 MW/m$^2$ predicted for the next step large-scale fusion reactors such as ITER \cite{pitts_full_2013} or a projected future US fusion pilot plant \cite{national_academy_of_engineering_bringing_2021}.
+Present plasma-facing component (PFCs) materials cannot withstand continuous heat fluxes above 10 MW/m$^2$ predicted for the next step large-scale fusion reactors such as ITER \cite{pitts_full_2013} or a projected future US fusion pilot plant \cite{national_academy_of_engineering_bringing_2021}.
 Dissipation and spreading of heat fluxes by isotropic low-Z impurity line emission are promising techniques to prevent melting and damage and extend the lifetime of the exposed wall materials.
 Usually, low-Z impurities are injected in gaseous form to enhance divertor radiation or create a radiative mantle surrounding the hot core plasma \cite{maddison_moderation_2011}.
 Impurity gas seeding has been developed for this purpose and extensively investigated, e.g., at the tokamaks TEXTOR, JET, Alcator C-Mod, ASDEX Upgrade, DIII-D, EAST, the heliotron LHD, and more recently at the stellarator W7-X \cite{samm_radiative_1993, maddison_moderation_2011, reinke_2011, kallenbach_partial_2015, casali_improved_2020, chen_2017, morisaki_radiated_2015, effenberg_first_2019}.

-The radiative mantle and divertor dissipation approach aim to prevent damage and wear of main plasma-facing components to enable safe long-pulse operation.
-The ideal solution must be core-edge compatible, i.e., power losses in the boundary and divertor plasma must not have a detrimental impact on the high-performance core plasma.
+The radiative mantle and divertor dissipation approach prevent damage and wear of main plasma-facing components to enable safe long-pulse operation.
+However, the ideal solution must be core-edge compatible, i.e., power losses in the boundary and divertor plasma must not have a detrimental impact on the high-performance core plasma.

 The radiative power losses by low-Z impurities reduce the temperature and sputtering in the divertor.
 Plasma recombination sets on at temperatures below 1 eV and creates a protective neutral gas cushion in front of the targets, protecting against incoming heat and particle fluxes.
 In such a regime, the plasma boundary is removed from the divertor targets, and erosion and sputtering processes are substantially suppressed.
 This state is called plasma detachment \cite{matthews_plasma_1995, krasheninnikov_2016}.